 A Guide to Effective Lengths, Slenderness and K Determination

-SkyCiv’s 3D modeling and analysis tool, Structural 3D, allows users to not only run Linear and Non-Linear Analysis, but it also supports Buckling Analysis, which can sometimes be an afterthought in the structural engineering process.
-This article will go talk about the parameters that are used to describe a member’s resistance to buckling failure, and how that looks in SkyCiv Structural 3D.
+SkyCiv’s 3D modeling and analysis tool, Structural 3D, allows users not only to run Linear and Non-Linear Analysis, but it also supports Buckling Analysis, which can sometimes be an afterthought in the structural engineering process.
+This article will discuss the parameters that are needed to determine a member’s resistance to buckling, and how that looks in SkyCiv Structural 3D.
 While there are other forms of buckling like lateral-torsional buckling, plate buckling, etc., this article will strictly look at buckling in compression members.

 Buckling is a form of failure in compression members, which are usually columns.
 Consider the simple example of a soda can – when the can is compressed from either end, at a given force, there will a sudden deflection and it will collapse in on itself at some point along the length of the can.
 This is due to the occurrence of buckling.
 For structural elements, this failure mode needs to be considered, as it can have dire consequences on the structural integrity of the entire structure.